julian-klode/lingolang/docs/abstract-interpreter.md

 ## Expressions
-The interpreter's function `func (i *Interpreter) VisitExpr(st Store, e ast.Expr) (permission.Permission, Owner, []Borrowed, Store)` visits an expression in a store, yielding a new permission, an owner, a set of variables borrowed by the expression, and a new store.
+The interpreter's function $\leadsto : Expr \times Store \to Permission \times (Variable, Permission) \times \text{set of } (Variable, Permission) \times Store$ (also called `VisitExpr` in the code) visits an expression in a store, yielding a new permission, an owner, a set of variables borrowed by the expression, and a new store.
+It takes care of abstractly interpreting the expression and checking the permissions.

 The types `Borrowed` and `Owner` are pairs of a variable name and a permission.
-The owner of an expression is the variable of which the expression is a part of; for example, the owner of `&array[1]` is `array`.
+The owner of an expression is the variable of which the object the expression evaluates to is a part of; for example, the owner of `&array[1]` is `array`.
 Dependencies represented by `Borrowed` are other values that have been borrowed.
-For example, in the composite literal `T {a, b}`, `a` and `b` could be dependencies.
+For example, in the composite literal `T {a, b}`, the variables `a` and `b` could be dependencies.
 There is a special `NoOwner` value of type `Owner` that represents that no owner exists for a particular expression.

 The `Owner` vs `Borrowed` distinction is especially important with deferred function calls and the go statement.
 We will later see that the owner is the function (which may be a closure with a bound receiver), while any owners and dependencies of the arguments are forgotten.

 Since the code is a bit long too read, it makes sense to provide a short, and hopefully more readable abstraction of it.
-The function `VisitExpr` essentially becomes the relation $\leadsto : Expr \times Store \to Permission \times (Variable, Permission) \times \text{set of } (Variable, Permission) \times Store$.
+The function `VisitExpr` essentially becomes the relation .

 There also is a sister function, `VisitExprOwnerToDeps` which does not return a owner, but instead inserts the owner into the list of dependencies.
 This is helpful in places where the owner is not interesting (it's not used in the formal notation, but will be seen in some code excerpts later).